 Why is institutional ownership a key explanatory variable for stock returns in the COVID-19 crash?
-A possible interpretation is that the stock price drop in the Fever period was driven by institutional owners in what amounts to a "fire sale," asset sales at a discount in reaction to a fundamental shock that trigger further sales (Coval and Stafford, 2007; Shleifer and Vishny, 2011).
-Two factors are likely behind institutional fire sales: 1) the sudden increase in redemption risks, urging institutional investors to decrease the total size of their equity exposure, and 2) an attempt of institutional investors to de-risk their portfolios by re-balancing towards firms better prepared to deal with the pandemic.
+A possible interpretation is that the stock price drop in the Fever period was partially driven by institutional owners in what amounts to a "fire sale" (Coval and Stafford, 2007; Shleifer and Vishny, 2011).
+Conceptually, two factors are likely to have contributed to institutional fire sale externalities: 1) the sudden increase in redemption risks, urging institutional investors to decrease the total size of their equity exposure, and 2) an attempt of institutional investors to de-risk their portfolios by rebalancing towards firms better prepared to deal with the effects of the pandemic.
+DeVault, Sias, and Starks (2019) denote these two drivers as flow-induced institutional demand shocks and institutional managers' decisions, respectively.

 Panel A of Table 3 shows that both factors seem to have played a role.
-Related to the first factor, column (1) indicates that stocks with higher ownership by investors with higher client outflows during the GFC (LowFlowsInGFC IO{2019Q4}) performed worse.
-Presumably, these investors, more than 10 years after the GFC, were again facing the risk of having to respond to massive redemptions of their clients in response to COVID-19, and acted accordingly.
-While outflows during the GFC have the advantage that they are predetermined, it is also interesting to consider contemporaneous investor withdrawals.
-Column (2) shows that stocks performed worse when they were held more by institutional investors that experienced large outflows during 2020-Q1.
-These findings suggest forced sales to meet liquidity demands (Coval and Stafford, 2007).
+Related to the first factor, column (1) indicates that stocks with higher ownership by investors with higher client outflows during the GFC ($LowFlowsInGFC\ IO{2019Q4}$) performed worse.
+Presumably, these investors, more than 10 years after the GFC, were again facing the risk of having to respond to massive redemptions of their clients in response to COVID-19, and acted accordingly.32 While outflows during the GFC have the advantage that they are predetermined to the pandemic, it is also interesting to consider contemporaneous investor withdrawals.
+Column